 - Empower people with the skills for AI and support workers for a fair transition.

 - Co-operate across borders and sectors to progress on responsible stewardship of trustworthy AI.

 What is an OECD Recommendation?

-OECD Recommendations are not legally binding but they are highly influential and have many times formed the basis of international standards and helped governments design national legislation.
-For example, the OECD Privacy Guidelines adopted in 1980 and stating that there should be limits to the collection of personal data underlie many privacy laws and frameworks in the United States, Europe and Asia.
+While OECD Recommendations are not legally binding, they are highly influential.
+They have set the international standard in a wide range of areas and helped governments design national legislation.
+For example, the OECD Privacy Guidelines (adopted in 1980) stating that there should be limits to the collection of personal data underlie many privacy laws and frameworks in the United States, Europe and Asia.

 Who developed the OECD AI Principles?